Harsha731/Leet-Code/leetcode/46/README.md

 };
 ```

 ## Solution 2.
-Use NextPermutation
+Use NextPermutation (Not important) - Their next question will be Permutation 2, not the other approach

 Reuse the solution for [31.
 Next Permutation (Medium)](https://leetcode.com/problems/next-permutation).